-Social Assistance (NAICS 624)
+Social Assistance

 Social Assistance represents an important pillar for communities of all sizes providing crucial services, including short-stay basis housing or accommodations, for individuals of all ages especially in disadvantaged communities.
-Disadvantaged communities rely on Social Assistance services and agencies to help them through periods of instability and assists in helping them land back on their feet and enhancing their quality of life.
+Disadvantaged communities rely on Social Assistance services and agencies to help them through periods of instability by assisting them in getting back on their feet and enhancing their quality of life.

-The monthly average number of households applications for CalFresh in Orange County totaled 14,848 in 2022 and have since increased to 15,631 in 2023, an increase of 5.3 percent.14 The number of CalWORKs applications has also seen a general upward trend increasing from a monthly average of 859 applications per month in 2022 to an average of 1,623 applications per month in 2023, an increase of 89 percent.15 At the same time, the number of unhoused residents in shelters has increased from 2,661 to 2,993, an increase of nearly 13 percent.16 With the reliance on Social Assistance services increasing over the past year, the need to reinforce and improve not only investment but efficiency of these services will prove crucial in best assisting residents in disinvested communities.
+The monthly average number of households applications for CalFresh in Orange County totaled 14,848 in 2022 and have since increased to 15,631 in 2023, an increase of 5.3 percent.
+The number of CalWORKs applications has also seen a general upward trend increasing from a monthly average of 859 applications per month in 2022 to an average of 1,623 applications per month in 2023, an increase of 89 percent.
+At the same time, the number of unhoused residents in shelters has increased from 2,661 to 2,993, an increase of nearly 13 percent.
+With the reliance on Social Assistance services increasing over the past year, the need to reinforce and improve not only investment but efficiency of these services will prove crucial in best assisting residents in disinvested communities.

 In Orange County, the Orange County Social Services Agency (SSA), under the direction of the Orange County Board of Supervisors and the California Department of Social Services and Health Services, plans and operates a number of social programs in the region.
 As one of the largest departments in the county, the SSA serves one in four residents in Orange County and had over 4,300 employees in 2020.
 While important for residents at all income levels, Social Assistance primarily serves lower-income residents often in disinvested communities.
-As such, reinforcing and increasing support for the
+As such, reinforcing and increasing support for the Social Assistance sector will be a crucial strategy in improving equity for residents in disinvested communities.
+With an employment concentration of 1.11, meaning industry employment is 1.11 times more concentrated in the region than at the national level, and overall employment increasing 62 percent from 2013 to 2023, Orange County is well positioned to satisfy the expected increasing levels of demand.